What to Do if Your Child Didn’t Get a Place at their Preferred School

 Make a Secondary School Admissions Appeal

-- Accept the School Place Offered - We know the school place your child’s been offered isn’t your preferred choice, but you should let the Local Authority know that you accept so your child definitely has a school place for September 2021.
+We know the school place your child’s been offered isn’t your preferred choice, but you should let the Local Authority know that you accept so your child definitely has a school place for September 2022.
 The IAP will understand why you’ve accepted, so this shouldn’t have a negative impact on your appeal and gives your child a safe back-up option.

-- Send the Appeals Form before the Deadline - You need to send the form before the deadline, which should be set out in your decision letter.
-It’s usually about 20 school days.
-It’s important that you submit your appeal form in time because if there’s a Hearing it will be within 40 days of the deadline stated on your decision letter.
+You need to send the form before the deadline, which should be set out in your decision letter.
+You should be given at least 28 days to appeal.
+It’s important that you submit your appeal form in time as the hearing should be held as soon as practicable.

-- Prepare Questions for the Admissions Authority - You’ll obviously want to know why your child didn’t get into their chosen school, but it’s also important to think about what else you want to ask the school.
+You’ll obviously want to know why your child didn’t get into their chosen school, but it’s also important to think about what else you want to ask the school.
 For example, the school’s case may include that they cannot accept more children due to the lack of communal space such as corridors or dining halls.
-So you may wish to ask whether measures such as one way systems or staggered lunches have been considered to avoid these problems.
+So, you may wish to ask whether measures such as one-way systems or staggered lunches have been considered to avoid these problems.

-- Attend the Hearing - There will be 2 stages of the Hearing.
+There will be 2 stages of the hearing.
 Stage 1 might include all the parents appealing for places at the school, as it will focus on the school’s situation.
-And Stage 2 will involve just you and the IAP as it will focus on your child’s personal circumstances.
+And Stage 2 will involve just you, the school’s representative and the IAP as it will focus on your child’s personal circumstances.
 It’s really important that you go to both stages of the appeal, so you can put a strong argument forward.
-The idea of a Hearing can be daunting, so we can represent you if you’d like us to.

-- Wait for the Final Decision - The IAP should give you their decision no later than 5 school days of the appeal Hearing.
+The written decision should be issued within 7 calendar days of the appeal hearing.
 If you’re successful with your appeal, you can start arranging for your child to go to your preferred school in September.
-If you’re not successful, you sadly can’t take things further unless you think the decision making process was unlawful in any way.
-But you can put your child on the school’s waiting list as popular schools often have this option.
+If you’re not successful, you sadly can’t take things further unless you think the decision-making process was unlawful in any way.
+But, you can put your child on the school’s waiting list as popular schools often have this option.

 Advice from a Leading Education Law Solicitor